idsia-robotics/navground/docs/installation.rst

       .. code-block:: console

-         $ brew install pybind11
+         brew install pybind11

    .. tab:: Linux

       .. code-block:: console

-         $ sudo apt install -y pybind11-dev
+         sudo apt install -y pybind11-dev

+   .. tab:: Windows

+      Install from source

 pybind11_mkdoc [optional]
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Install pybind11_mkdoc to import docstrings from C++.
+Install ``pybind11_mkdoc`` to import docstrings from C++.
 It is not necessary but will make the API friendlier to use.

 .. code-block:: console

-   $ python3 -m pip install git+https://github.com/jeguzzi/pybind11_mkdoc@rst
+   python3 -m pip install git+https://github.com/jeguzzi/pybind11_mkdoc@rst

 You also need to install libclang.